cschin/peregrine-2021/README.md

     However, while it was reasonable to do a repeat-suppressing assembly, the narrative about what an assembler should do is changing.
 Genomic researchers may want to get more about the repeat even if it needs additional compute power/energy ( > 20x for a human genome compared to a Peregrine run) to get the repetitive sequences in a genome.
 I think it is worth showing the same technique that we used in the original Peregrine-2021 can also get the high repeat content assembled with only moderate increases of computation cost/energy.

     Another reason for this Peregrine-2021 assembler is that we were not happy with the C / Python hybrid approach used in the original Peregrine assembler.
 While C / Python combination is very efficient for rapid development, it has too many caveats.
 It could be interesting to learn something new as well.
 Following Richard Feynman's wisdom, "What I cannot create, I don't understand."
 To better understand how to handle repeats and understand the Rust programming language, I created Peregrine-2021 from late-2020 to mid-2021.
 I want to push Peregrine-2021 to the next stage to apply it to genomics research work; unfortunately, I realized it is too demanding to take this as a hobby or a side-gig.
 Given that I won't be able to push it too far by myself, it might still be helpful for others who are interested in using this.
-I finally decided to release the code for non-commercial use.
+I finally decide to release the code for non-commercial use.

 * Q: I can't run it, can you help?